-Below is a guide detailing the expectations for your Capstone proposal.
+Below is a guide detailing the expectations for your Thesis proposal.
 Please follow the outline below when writing your proposal.
 Be concise, while including all relevant information.
 The expected length is two to four pages (longer if you include appendices, drawings, etc.), double-spaced.
 When you are ready to submit your proposal document, head over to our proposal submittal form.

 I.Working title of your project